20jasper/JJPWRGEM/readme.md

 I am heavily inspired by the Rust compiler's error messages.
 I love the idea that unhelpful errors are considered bugs

 I checked out several JSON parsers and formatters, and none provided much context on _why_ a key was missing.
 Errors ranged from "expected closing on byte 10" to a snapshot of source code for that character, but none were up to my standards

+## indeterminate handling

+- numbers of any size or length are allowed
+- the last duplicate key is stored

 ## Notes